Miami schools prepare for 'potential influx' after Castro's death

 Miami has been the epicenter of the Cuban exile community for decades.

 More than 260,000 Cubans left in a US-organized airlift between 1965 and 1973.
 In 1980, Castro let another 125,000 leave in the chaotic Mariel boatlift.
-At other times, desperate Cubans fled the island nation in makeshift boats across the treacherous Straits of Florida.
+At other times, desperate Cubans have fled the island nation in makeshift boats across the treacherous Straits of Florida.
 Thousands died from drowning or exposure to the brutal Caribbean sun.

 The trek remains dangerous, according to the US Coast Guard, and so far this year, thousands of people have made it.